lovlamba/Thrillophia/README.md

  5. **db.sqlite3** - This is the default dbms provided by django.
 We can use other other dbms as well but for now, we will be using db.sqlite3 as our dbms.
 Here we will be storing the form data that the user entered to request brochure. we have also taking the date field here.
  6. **manage.py** - y A command-line utility that allows you to interact with your Django project.
 It is used to execute various Django commands such as running the local web server or creating a new app.

+## Improvements in the future for the present system:
+Many new features can be added on the website such as :
+* Booking of Tours
+* Online Payments
+* A seperate page for each Tour
+* Login for users
+* Chatbot for user problems etc.

 ## Installation for Local-Systems
 1. Make sure you have python & Django already installed in your system.
 2. Create a folder 'thrillophia' in your home directory by mkdir thrillophia.